Majikah/majik-signature/README.md

 Most "digital signature" libraries only sign raw bytes and leave you to figure out storage, transport, and file compatibility yourself.
 Majik Signature is built to be dropped into a real application:

 - **Hybrid post-quantum by default** — every signature is Ed25519 + ML-DSA-87, not an opt-in extra.
-- **Signatures live inside the file** — no sidecar files to lose, mismatch, or forget to ship.
+- **Signatures live inside the file, or travel detached** — embed directly into the file's native format, or produce a portable envelope (JSON, base64, or the self-describing `.mjksig` binary container) for out-of-band verification workflows.
 - **Multi-party signing is a first-class concept** — not bolted on.
-Allowlists, sealing, and issuer semantics are part of the core envelope format.
+Allowlists, sealing, issuer semantics, and chronological order verification are part of the core envelope model.
+- **Batch-aware** — sign or verify an entire folder or zip's contents against a single manifest (`.mjksmap`) instead of tracking one signature file per asset.
 - **Deterministic by design** — the library goes out of its way to guarantee that signing and verifying the same content always produces the same canonical bytes (see [Signature & Envelope Structure](#signature--envelope-structure)).
 - **No native dependencies** — pure TypeScript/WASM-free cryptography, works identically in Node.js, browsers, Tauri, Deno, and Bun.

 ---

 ## Security Architecture

 ```mermaid
 flowchart TD